web-native/docs/play-ui/README.md

 # PlayUI v0.0.2

-PlayUI provides APIs for easing DOM-related concerns, UI manipulation, events and gestures, animations, and more.
+PlayUI provides utilities for easing DOM-related concerns, UI manipulation, events and gestures, animations, and more.
 It offers a minimal footprint with concise APIs that let the platform speak for itself.

 [Check this project out on GitHub](https://github.com/web-native/play-ui).